We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 Workflows are also very context-dependent.

-You may have a large department split into specialist teams, each handling different ticket types, so your primary need for escalation is to move tickets across teams.
+You may have a large department split into specialist teams, each handling different ticket types, including complex tickets that require specialized knowledge.

 Or maybe you have a small and mighty team of product experts who can take on anything.
 The cases requiring formal escalation here might need to be assigned to a different individual or the lead.